brucefan1983/GPUMD/README.md

-* Compile GPUMD
+# Compile GPUMD

 * To compile GPUMD, one just needs to go to the *src* directory and type *make*. one may want to first do *make clean*.
 When the compilation finishes, an excitable named *gpumd* will be generated in the *src* directory.
+See the manual in the * doc * directory for details.